Tile Layer

 This library and/or the creator(s) are not responsible for any violations you make using this package.

 The OpenStreetMap Tile Server (as used below) ToS can be found here.
+It is NOT free to use.
 Other servers may have different terms.

 The basis of any map is a TileLayer